 Every.
 Single.
 Day.

-I’ve got it down to a system.
+I worked it out the hard way, but now I’ve got it down to a system.
 I’ve scattered bits and pieces of my system through several posts on this blog, but I’ve never put them together in one place, in a systematic way that flows logically.

 Until now! 🙂